 It's so important to keep learning and unlearning.
 To commit to that as an active practice for your whole life.
-It will look different for everyone, potentially each day different from the next.
+Particularly if you're a privileged white slim cis person like me.
+Learning will look different for everyone, potentially each day different from the next.
 It looks different for me now compared to how I used to learn pre-chronic illness.
 I've come to realise, that doesn't mean it's not working.

 I've had M.E for a decade, and over that time I've learned a lot from other people's lived experiences.
 I've learned a lot about the barriers others are up against, my own privileges, the way the world works - and the ways it absolutely does not.